-Due to the major under-diagnosing of concussions as discussed, the exact number of concussions per year is not known, but it is in the millions for the United States alone.
+Due to the major under-diagnosing of concussions, the exact number of concussions per year is not known, but it is in the millions for the United States alone.
 Great varieties of causes are responsible for this high number of mild traumatic brain injuries, but some of the leading causes are sports, automobile accidents, and falls.
 Take a closer look at how some of these various areas of life present risks of concussions to all generations.
 The wide range of possibilities for causes is one reason why concussions are so prevalent and common, yet so under-diagnosed.

 Keep in mind that it does not have to be a severe car wreck to cause an injury.
 It doesn't even require a blow to the head to initiate a concussion, as this injury can be caused by a simple jolt.
 A bump from the car behind you could cause you to lurch forward, and this simple motion can cause a mild brain injury, even if you were wearing your seatbelt at the time and feel fine.
 Since this is such a subtle way to get a concussion, it's not hard to understand why so many people might not believe they have even been injured.
 This leads to them going about their daily life without the knowledge that they have had a brain injury from such a simple event.